Publications

 Commentary

-What Is Really Polarizing Schools Right Now?RAND Corporation
+What Is Really Polarizing Schools Right Now?RAND

 Results from a recent RAND survey of a nationally representative group of district leaders reveal how widespread political polarization has become inside school districts.
 And the implications for the future of public education are worrisome.
 So-called “critical race theory” instruction has become a common flashpoint—but it’s the particular polarization about COVID-19 vaccines and school safety practices that a majority of district leaders viewed as disruptive this school year.